Pyramids and the Nile 2 - Frequently Asked Questions

 There are many beautiful things to bring back with you from Egypt, so make sure you have space left in your suitcase.
 Since we'll be taking 3 domestic flights while in Egypt, we will need to adhere to their domestic flights luggage restrictions.
 Egypt Air allows 50 lbs. for checked-in luggage and 17lbs. for carry-on luggage.
 You will not need any formal clothing on this tour.
 Some people do dress up if they are visiting high-end restaurants and bars, but this is optional.
 Something to keep in mind is that the dress code for women in Egypt is more conservative than Western standards - having a light shawl or a scarf with you will be useful, especially when visiting mosques.
 A scarf will also be helpful in the desert to protect you from sand.
 You will need comfortable walking shoes on this tour.
 Since we will be changing hotels and traveling by air several times during the tour, your experience will be less stressful if your luggage is not too heavy and easily manageable.

 Visitors to Egypt require a current passport, valid for at least 6 months from the date of entry and with a minimum of two blank visa pages.
 Most Western visitors to Egypt require a visa, which you will get on arrival in Egypt.
 The cost of the Egyptian visa is included in the tour cost.
+On arrival at the Cairo airport, you will be met by a Sights and Soul Travels' representative, who will handle the visa process for you.
 Before traveling abroad it's a good idea to make two photocopies of your passport, your driver's license and your credit cards.
 Leave one copy at home with a trusted person and another one in your suitcase.

-, so we ask that your flight arrives no later than 5:00PM on that day.
-You will probably be leaving North America on Tuesday, December 1, 2020.
+The tour starts in Cairo, Egypt at 7:00PM on Wednesday, November 29, 2023, so we ask that your flight arrives no later than 5:00PM on that day.
+You will probably be leaving North America on Tuesday, November 28, 2023.
 If you are prone to jet-lag or travel fatigue, we recommend arriving one day early.
 We have arranged for individual airport transfers on arrival, and you will be met by a chauffeur on your arrival in Cairo.

 To avoid jet lag (common when crossing more than five time zones) drink plenty of nonalcoholic fluids and eat light meals.
 Upon arrival, get exposure to natural sunlight, exercise and readjust your schedule (for meals, sleep and so on) as soon as possible.

-The Egypt group is limited to the maximum of 16 women + the tour director.
-The minimum group size is 4 women + the tour director.
-In addition to a professional Sights and Soul Travels' tour director, the travelers will be taken care of by private guides and drivers who will accompany the group throughout its stay in Egypt.
+The Egypt group is limited to the maximum of 16 women + the Tour Director.
+The minimum group size is 10 women + the Tour Director.
+In addition to a professional Sights and Soul Travels' Tour Director, the travelers will be taken care of by private guides and drivers who will accompany the group throughout its stay in Egypt.

 Public health standards are comparatively low in Egypt, but most issues are easily avoided by only drinking bottled water from a sealed bottle and avoiding the muddy banks of the Nile and other waterways.
 Fresh fruit juice from street-side juice shops are generally best avoided, as well as green salads, fruit that you have not peeled yourself, and eggs that have not been thoroughly cooked.
 You should use a good insect repellent, and wear closed-toe shoes to avoid poisonous insects and snakes.
 Other common sense rules also apply, so it's best not to go reaching into nooks and crannies in the desert.
 Air quality can be a problem in Cairo, so anyone with asthma or other respiratory problems should be aware of this.
 You should bring sunscreen and a sun hat, and it can also be helpful to have a way to replace electrolytes lost due to sweating, such as oral rehydration salts which are available over the counter at most Egyptian pharmacies.